Rodrigo González (footballer, born November 1995)

-Rodrigo Antonio González Catalán (born 30 November 1995) is a Chilean footballer who currently plays as a defender for Primera B side Santiago Morning.
+Rodrigo Antonio González Catalán (born 30 November 1995) is a Chilean professional footballer who plays as a right-back for Chilean Primera División side Ñublense.

 Career

 After staying in the Youth Teams of Palestino and Santiago Wanderers, he played for General Velásquez, Colchagua and Chimbarongo F.C. at the Tercera A, the fourth level of the Chilean football.
 Along with Colchagua, he won the 2014 Tercera A Championship.

-In the Summer 2016, he joined San Luis de Quillota in the Chilean Primera División, first playing at the under-19 level and making his professional debut in a match against Palestino on August 21, 2016.
+In the Summer 2016, he joined San Luis de Quillota in the Chilean Primera División, first playing at the under-19 level and making his professional debut in a match against Palestino on 21 August 2016.
 After San Luis was relegated to Primera B, he was loaned to Unión Española for the 2019 season, returning on second half 2020 after his stay on loan at Unión La Calera.
 For the 2021 Primera B, he returned to San Luis.

+In 2024, González joined Magallanes.
+The next year, he switched to Ñublense.

 Personal life

 He is nicknamed Huaso, like the traditional countryman of the Central Chile, due to the fact his birthplace is San Vicente de Tagua Tagua, a city in the O'Higgins Region.